sersavan/speech-to-text-openai/README.md

    python transcribe.py my_audio_file.m4a --sum
    ```
    - The `--sum` flag is optional.
 If included, a summary of the transcription will be created.

+File uploads are currently limited to 25 MB and the following input file types are supported: mp3, mp4, mpeg, mpga, m4a, wav, and webm.